Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Renogy has recommendations to preserve the power of its battery.
 They tell you to avoid letting the batteries discharge to below 50% to retain a long cycle life.
 If you have multiple batteries, Renogy suggests getting a battery balancer to prolong its lifespan.

-This battery requires little maintenance due to its valve-regulated technology and absorbent glass mat separators.
+This battery requires little maintenance due to its advanced valve-regulated technology and thick absorbent glass mat separators.
 The design prevents acid leakage, so you will not need to put in much maintenance work.

 It has a long shelf life because of its pure composition.
 The AGM batteries have a much lower self-discharge rate than their flooded competitors, as they discharge about 3% at 77 degrees Fahrenheit.

 These 12 Volt batteries discharge well.
-Their quinary alloy plates and treated grids lower the internal resistance and raise the discharge currents to about ten times the battery’s rated capacity.
+Their quinary alloy plates and specially treated plate grids mean low internal resistance and raise the max discharge current to about ten times the battery’s rated capacity.

-Renogy designed this battery to withstand below-freezing temperatures by adding an electrolyte formula that stabilizes the battery capacity.
+Renogy designed this battery to withstand below-freezing temperatures by adding an electrolyte formula that provides stable battery capacity.

 - 9 pounds